NWChemEx/PluginPlay/docs/source/background/architecture.rst

 abstraction between the hardware/operating system and a program.
 In particular, ParallelZone provides abstractions for:

-- Determining what hardware, and how much, the software is currently running on.
+- Determining what hardware, including the amount of each component, the software is currently running on.
 - Message-based distributed parallelism.
 - Logging.
 - Task-based scheduling.